Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/05-network-lz.md

 5. Update your the terraform.tfvars.sample file with this as the value for access_key or update the existing terraform.tfvars file.
 6. If using terraform.tfvars.sample then Rename the file to terraform.tfvars

-### Update the PowerShell variables for Terraform execution:
+### Deploy the spoke networking and Application Gateway

 Using the same PowerShell session from the previous step, update the state file name that will be used for this part of the deployment.

 ```PowerShell